Worthing: Annual events

+The Worthing Festival is an annual multi-arts festival that began in 2023.
 Worthing Artists' Open Houses is an annual festival of arts and crafts.
-The Worthing Festival is held in the last two weeks each July with open-air concerts in the town centre and a fairground along the town's promenade.
-Worthing Pride has been celebrated in the town since 2018.
+In the last two weeks each July, open-air concerts take place in the town centre with a fairground along the town's promenade.
+Also taking place in July, Worthing Pride has been celebrated in the town since 2018.
 From 2008 to 2015, Worthing was the home to the International Birdman competition.

 In January, the ancient custom of wassailing takes place in Tarring to bless the apple trees.
 A flaming torchlit procession takes place down Tarring High Street culminating in hundreds of people gathering around an apple tree to shout, chant and sing to drive away evil spirits.
 The apple trees are toasted with wassail, apple cider and apple cake, followed by fireworks.
 On May Day, a procession and dancing takes place in Worthing town centre, culminating in the crowning of the May Queen.

 Media

 In the early 19th century, Worthing was served by newspapers with a wider geographical circulation, such as the Brighton Gazette, Brighton Herald, Sussex Daily News, Sussex Weekly Advertiser and West Sussex Gazette.
 Weekly or monthly publications such as the Worthing Visitors' List and Advertising Sheet (notorious for its condemnation of people who had displeased its owner, Owen Breads), the Worthing Monthly Record & District Chronicle and the Worthing Intelligencer provided some local coverage from the middle of the century onwards; but the town's first regular local newspaper was the Worthing Gazette, introduced in 1883.
 It favoured the Conservative Party at first, and supported the Skeleton Army's anti-Salvation Army riots later that decade.

 In 1921 its scope was extended to include Littlehampton, and it was renamed accordingly.
 The Worthing Herald was founded in 1920; it acquired the Gazette in 1963, but continued to publish the newspapers separately until 1981.
 Since then, a single newspaper has been published weekly under the Herald name, but it is officially known as the Worthing Herald incorporating the Worthing Gazette.
 It is now owned by Johnston Press, and has been based at Cannon House in Chatsworth Road since 1991.
 The Brighton-based daily The Argus, owned by Newsquest, also serves Worthing.
 An anarchic local newsletter called The Porkbolter, focusing on environmental issues, has been published monthly since 1997.

 Worthing is served by the BBC South television studios based in Southampton, BBC South East from Tunbridge Wells, and by the ITV franchise Meridian Broadcasting, also with studios in Southampton.
 Television signals come from the Rowridge or Whitehawk Hill transmitters.

 More Radio Worthing is Worthing's local commercial radio station.
 Launched in 2003 it broadcasts from the Guildbourne Centre on 107.7FM.
 Heart South, a Global Radio-owned commercial station, also covers Worthing.
 BBC Local Radio coverage is provided by BBC Radio Sussex.